physrisk/website-source/articles/2019/many-state-herd-model-and-its-application-to-lithuanian-parliamentary-elections.md

-While analyzing Lithuanian parliamentary election data (can be obtained from [here](https://www.rinkejopuslapis.lt/ataskaitu-formavimas) or clean csv files are available from my github repository [here](https://github.com/akononovicius/lithuanian-parliamentary-election-data)) I noticed that data set for the 1992 election seems to be the cleanest - the results of the three major parties are clearly Beta distributed, while for the
+While analyzing Lithuanian parliamentary election data (can be obtained from [here](https://www.rinkejopuslapis.lt/ataskaitu-formavimas) or clean csv files are available from my GitHub repository [here](https://github.com/akononovicius/lithuanian-parliamentary-election-data)) I noticed that data set for the 1992 election seems to be the cleanest - the results of the three major parties are clearly Beta distributed, while for the